ryangwilson/ryangwilson.github.io/_portfolio/lowes.md

 layout: single-template
 meta: Ryan Wilson has worked on many client projects.
 These are just an example of some of the excellent product design work that he could do on your project.
 type: product
+title: Lowe's Iris
 project: Iris Home Automation
 role: Product Designer
-client: Lowes
+client: Lowe's
 year: 2018
 under: Bitovi
 underurl: https://www.bitovi.com
-phases: Discovery Phase
+phases: Discovery
 tools: Research, Sketch, Axure
+represents: <ul><li>Performing the end-to-end UX process</li><li>How efficiently I work</li><li>How I collaborate with stakeholders and teams</li><li>My focus on creating user-centered products</li><li>Writing HTML (Stache) and CSS (SCSS and LESS)</li><li>How I help identify beneficial solutions for the stakeholder and the users</li></ul>
-overview: Bitovi was hired to build the web app for running, reviewing, and setting up rules for Lowes Iris home automation products.
-As Product Designer, during our engagement, we noticed that there was no direct way for users to purchase products through the webapp.
-Instead, users would have to navigate away from the Iris app to Lowes.com to find and purchase additional home automation products, resulting in lost sales and a user flow that lost customers
+overview: Bitovi was hired to build the web app for running, reviewing, and setting up rules for Lowe's Iris home automation products.
+As Product Designer, during our engagement, a team member and I noticed that there was no direct way for users to purchase products through the web application.
+Instead, users would have to navigate away from the Iris app to lowes.com to find and purchase additional home automation products, resulting in lost sales and a user flow that lost customers
-problemstatement: In the Lowes Iris app, users are able to see what products they need to be able to do a certain task.
-For example, a user could see that with the right product, they could set up rules for watering their lawn.
-However, to purchase the product the user had to navigate away from the Iris app to Lowes.com to find and purchase the product they wanted. <br><br> The Bitovi team identified this as a place to connect users with products and increase sales for Lowes.
+problemstatement: The group at Lowe's that we were working with was not directly related to the eCommerce project.
+We had to get introduced, prepare a presentation that outlined two possible solutions, and present to a different team and stakeholders to get buy-in and approval.
 users:
 webppersona:
 persona:
 constraints:
-process: Bitovi had already been building the application, so we knew what the possibilities were in integrating product sales within the product.
-Working alongside a Bitovi developer, we created two optional flow solutions that we took to the client for approval.
+process:
 processdoc:
 processdocprompt:
+solutions: Bitovi had already been building the web application, so we knew what the possibilities were in integrating product sales within the product.
+Working alongside a developer, we created two optional flow solutions that we took to the client for approval.
-outcome: After a successful presentation, the client chose the in-app purchasing path and we began planning for implimentation.
+outcome: After a successful presentation, the client chose the in-app purchasing path and we began planning for implementation and integration on the product.
+value: <ul><li>Improved retention of users to the automation site</li> <li>Increase sales of products by allowing purchase in-app</li> </ul>
 externalurl: https://www.bitovi.com/web-application-consulting-work/iris-lowes-iot-home-automation-app
 externalprompt: Bitovi Development Case Study
 webpcollection-image: lowes-iris_Page_03.webp